-Having being a multi event athlete.
+Having been a multi-event athlete.

-A wonderful achievement for TRAP and its hard working President Tom Carrasco who is also the POC Chairman.
+A wonderful achievement for TRAP and its hard-working President Tom Carrasco, who is also the POC Chairman.

-2014 Asian Youth Games Philippines Triathlon
+2014 Asian Youth Games Triathlon Philippines

 Aug 18, 2014

-Deldio, a first-year college student at University of the Philippines, saw action at the Xuanwu Lake triathlon course.
+Deldio, a first-year college student at the University of the Philippines, saw action at the Xuanwu Lake triathlon course.

-The natural swimmer from Subic finished in 32nd place with her time of one hour 14 minutes and seven seconds for the 750-m swim, 20-km bike and 5-km run course.
+The natural swimmer from Subic finished in 32nd place with her time of one hour, 14 minutes, and seven seconds for the 750-m swim, 20-km bike, and 5-km run course.

 Deldio had split times of 13:08 (swim), 37:11 (bike) and 22:26 (run).